apache/airflow/docs/apache-airflow/administration-and-deployment/production-deployment.rst

 * For the :doc:`Local executor <../core-concepts/executor/local>` your tasks are running as subprocesses of scheduler and you cannot upgrade the Scheduler without killing the tasks run by it.
-You can either pause all your DAGs and wait for the running tasks to complete or just stop the scheduler and kill all the tasks it runs - then you will need to clear and restart those tasks manually after the upgrade is completed (or rely on ``retry`` being set for stopped tasks).
+You can either pause all your Dags and wait for the running tasks to complete or just stop the scheduler and kill all the tasks it runs - then you will need to clear and restart those tasks manually after the upgrade is completed (or rely on ``retry`` being set for stopped tasks).